gitee2github/website/content/en/developer.md

 title = "Contributions to the Community"
 +++

-This document provides guidance for you to participate in the openEuler community.
+This document provides guidance for you to contribute to the openEuler community.

 # Welcome <a name="Welcome"></a>